 Why does the split of GST to IGST, SGST and CGST arise?

-The split arises when both the central and state governments have the power to levy and collect taxes.
-It happens mostly when a country has a federal structure.
+The split of GST to IGST, SGST and CGST arise when both the central and state governments have the power to levy and collect taxes.
+It happens mostly when a country has a federal structure, and so both central and state governments have responsibilities to perform and need to raise taxes to carry out these duties.
 To ensure the one nation, one tax policy, the central and state governments must levy GST.

 A business owner Dipesh from Rajastan had sold his finished goods to Jyoti from Gujarat worth a total value of Rs.
 10,00,000.
 The GST rate is 18%, which is split into a total of 18% of IGST.
 In this case, the dealer must charge Rs.
 180,000 as IGST, which will go to the Centre.